agraef/midizap/README.md

 CP[16] C0
 ~~~

-In contrast to standard data translations, there's no increment suffix here, so the translation does *not* indicate an incremental value change of some sort.
+In contrast to standard data translations, there's no increment suffix here, so the translation does *not* indicate an incremental value change.
 Rather, the output messages are constructed directly from the input value by some arithmetic calculations.
 To these ends, the step size on the left-hand side is actually used as a *modulus* in order to decompose the input value into two separate quantities, *quotient* and *remainder*.
 Only the latter becomes the value of the output message, while the former is used as an *offset* to modify the output message.
 (Note that `CP` and `PB` messages don't have a modifiable offset, so if you use these on the output side of a mod translation, the offset part of the input value will be simply ignored.
 The `PC` message, in contrast, lacks the parameter value, so in this case the remainder value will be disregarded instead.)

 In order to describe more precisely how this works, let's assume an input value *v* and a modulus *k*.
 We divide *v* by *k*, yielding the offset *q* = [*v*/*k*] (i.e., *v*/*k* rounded down to the nearest integer towards zero), and the remainder *r* =  *v* - *kq* of that division.
 E.g., with *k* = 16 and *v* = 21, we have that 16 + 5 = 21 and thus you'll get *q* = 1 and *r* = 5 (i.e., 21 divided by 16 yields 1 with a remainder of 5).
 The calculated offset *q* is then applied to the note itself, and the remainder *r* becomes the velocity of that note.
 So in the example the output would be the note `C#0` (`C0` offset by 1) with a velocity of 5.
 On the APCmini, this message will light up the second button in the bottom row of the 8x8 grid in yellow.